Source Maps and Production Debugging

 Leaked maps in production

-curl -s https://app.example.com/assets/index-a3f9.js | tail -1 shows a //# sourceMappingURL pragma, or index-a3f9.js.map is fetchable over HTTP.
-Anyone can now reconstruct your unminified, commented source.
-The root cause is sourcemap: true (not 'hidden') or a deploy step that copied .map files to the public bucket.
-Switch to hidden mode and add the find dist -name '*.map' -delete step after upload.
-Treat a leaked map as a source-disclosure incident, not a cosmetic bug.
+Symptom: curl -s https://app.example.com/assets/index-a3f9.js | tail -1 shows a //# sourceMappingURL pragma, or index-a3f9.js.map is fetchable over HTTP and returns JSON.
+Anyone can now reconstruct your unminified, commented source, including any secrets or business logic the minifier happened to preserve as string literals.
+Root cause: sourcemap: true (not 'hidden') or a deploy step that copied .map files to the public bucket after the build.
+Fix: switch to hidden mode and add the find dist -name '*.map' -delete step after upload, then invalidate the CDN cache so the already-served pragma and map disappear.
+Confirm: re-run the curl against a fresh path and confirm both the pragma and the .map fetch are gone.
+Treat a leaked map as a source-disclosure incident, not a cosmetic bug — file it, rotate anything the exposed source revealed, and check access logs for whether the .map was fetched by anyone other than your own monitoring.

 Off-by-N mappings from an un-composed transform